auralius/lagrangian/README.md

 ## Collection of problems in Mechanics solved with Lagrangian in Maple

-Most problems are taken from David Morin's book: https://scholar.harvard.edu/files/david-morin/files/cmchap6.pdf
+Some problems are taken from David Morin's book: https://scholar.harvard.edu/files/david-morin/files/cmchap6.pdf

 Single pendulum